apache/fury-site/docs/start/swift.md

 swift package init --type executable --name ForyExample
 ```

-Add the released package and `Fory` product to the generated `Package.swift`:
+Add the released package and depend on its `Fory` library in the generated `Package.swift`:

 ```swift title="Package.swift"
 dependencies: [